dsgiitr/np_detection/README.md

 #### The sample of the localized plate can be seen below:
 ![sample](photos/sample.jpg)

-- In the `predictCharacter` folder we have implemented the character predictor from scratch using `OpenCv`.To run the character predictor place the sample in the folder `predictorCharacter/output`  with the name `frame-1` and open terminal here and run the `PredictCharacters.py`.
+- In the `predictCharacter` directory we implement the character predictor from scratch using `OpenCv`.
+To run the character predictor place the sample in the directory `predictorCharacter/output`  with the name `frame-1` and open terminal here to run the `PredictCharacters.py`.

 #### The sample of output from the `predictCharacter` can be seen below
 ![sample](photos/sample.png)

-To run the entire project in one go run the file `initialize.py`
+#### To run the entire project at once just run the file `initialize.py`
-#### Run the following command in terminal

 ```sh
 python initialize.py
 ```

-Note: cuda is compulsory to run the above neural network
+Note: CUDA is compulsory to run the above network.

 # Future Work

+This work is in the very elementry stage and we'd like to improve upon the following:

-Trying to make the system autonomous on live video and increasing the accuracy of the Convolutional Neural Network.
+* Making the system autonomous on live videos and increasing the robustness of the system overall.
+* Deploying the same into production with a complete backend database.
+* Tackling more than one vehicle in the frame.
+* Tackling obstruction of Number Plate Detector with not so important text on the vehicle like the car name or any kind of text that the model may find in the frame and output instead of the number plate.

 # Contributing
 Any kind of enhancement or contribution is welcomed.

+# Acknowledgement